sts10/orchard-street-wordlists/readme.markdown

 All of the wordlists included in this repository are uniquely decodable, meaning words from any one of these lists can be safely combined without word separators.
 For example: "sharkhealsetupthrustphasespy".

+**Note** that I am still removing and replacing a few words here and there, and thus none of these lists should be considered as "finalized" as long as this paragraph is present.
+Obviously you're free to download a (static) copy at this time if you require a static list.

 ## Orchard Street Long List

 The [Orchard Street Long List](lists/orchard-street-long.txt) is a 17,576-word list.
 It provides a robust 14.1 bits of entropy per word, meaning a 7-word passphrase gives almost 99 bits of entropy.